-You can then choose the Table you wish the data to be generated for, and the Folder.
+You can then also choose the Folder you wish the data to be generated for, and the Table.

 The data displayed will then be generated based upon your selections, and if Auto is ticked, will automatically refresh every minute.
 The columns list various KPIs, such as total number of tickets for each category, how many are still outstanding, and whether SLA targets have been met.